-By Order of the Board of Directors,

-/s/ Robyn M. Hunter Robyn M. Hunter Corporate Secretary
+By Order of the Board of Directors, /s/ Robyn M. Hunter Robyn M. Hunter Corporate Secretary

-April [], 2020 New York, New York FORTRESS BIOTECH, INC. 2 Gansevoort Street, 9th Floor New York, New York 10014 Phone: (781) 652-4500 Fax: (781) 459-7788
+April [], 2021 New York, New York

+FORTRESS BIOTECH, INC. 2 Gansevoort Street, 9th Floor New York, New York 10014 Phone: (781) 652-4500 Fax: (781) 459-7788 PROXY STATEMENT
-PROXY STATEMENT

-This proxy statement is being made available via Internet access, beginning on or about April 29, 2020, to the owners of shares of common stock of Fortress Biotech, Inc. (the "Company," "our," "we," or "Fortress") as of April 20, 2020, in connection with the solicitation of proxies by our Board of Directors for our 2020 Annual Meeting of Stockholders (the "Annual Meeting").
-On or about April 29, 2020, we sent an "Important Notice Regarding the Availability of Proxy Materials" to our stockholders.
-If you received this notice by mail, you will not automatically receive by mail our proxy statement and annual report to stockholders for the year ended December 31, 2019.
+This proxy statement is being made available via internet access, beginning on or about April [], 2021, to the owners of shares of common stock of Fortress Biotech, Inc. (the "Company," "our," "we," or "Fortress") as of April 20, 2021, in connection with the solicitation of proxies by our Board of Directors for our 2021 Annual Meeting of Stockholders (the "Annual Meeting").
+On or about April [], 2021, we sent an "Important Notice Regarding the Availability of Proxy Materials" to our stockholders.
+If you received this notice by mail, you will not automatically receive by mail our proxy statement and annual report to stockholders for the year ended December 31, 2020.
 If you would like to receive a printed copy of our proxy statement, annual report and proxy card, please follow the instructions for requesting such materials in the notice.
 Upon request, we will promptly mail you, paper copies of such materials free of charge.

-The Annual Meeting will take place at the offices of our legal counsel, Alston & Bird LLP, located at 90 Park Avenue, New York, New York 10016 on Wednesday, June 17, 2020, at 10:00 a.m., local time.
+The Annual Meeting will be held by live webcast on Thursday, June 17, 2021 at 10:00 a.m.
+ET.
+You may access the meeting via the internet at www.virtualshareholdermeeting.com/fbio2021 when you enter your 16-digit control number included with the Notice of Internet Availability or proxy card.
+The virtual meeting platform is fully supported across browsers (Internet Explorer, Firefox, Chrome, and Safari) and devices (desktops, laptops, tablets, and cell phones) running the most updated version of applicable software and plugins.
+You should ensure that you have a strong internet or WiFi connection from wherever you intend to participate in the Annual Meeting.
 Our Board of Directors encourages you to read this document thoroughly and take this opportunity to vote, via proxy, on the matters to be decided at the Annual Meeting.
 As discussed below, you may revoke your proxy at any time before your shares are voted at the Annual Meeting.